lsst/schedview/devel_plan/tlbuilder.md

 3. **More flexible** - The fluent API allows users to easily combine different plot types and customize their appearance.

 4. **Better visit support** - Special handling for visit DataFrames with automatic band coloring and configurable parameters.
+5. **Automatic marker assignment** - When multiple visit sets are added without explicit markers, the builder automatically assigns distinct marker shapes from the available Bokeh marker types, cycling when necessary.

-5. **Easier maintenance** - The new codebase is cleaner and more modular, making it easier to add new features.
+6. **Easier maintenance** - The new codebase is cleaner and more modular, making it easier to add new features.

-6. **Interactive widgets** - Built-in MultiChoice and Select widgets for visit visibility toggling and y-axis column selection.
+7. **Interactive widgets** - Built-in MultiChoice and Select widgets for visit visibility toggling and y-axis column selection.

-7. **CLI tool** - Standalone HTML generation without needing to write Python code.
+8. **CLI tool** - Standalone HTML generation without needing to write Python code.

 ## Disadvantages and limitations